Double-Check Before Filing Your IRS Return

 - If you work out of your home, rather than laboriously itemizing for your home office deduction, consider using the simplified option of calculating $5 for every square foot of your home you use as your office, up to 300 square feet for a maximum deduction of $1,500.

 - File your taxes electronically.
 It’s the safest, easiest and fastest way to file your taxes, and you will get your refund quicker if you request direct deposit.

 Be aware that the IRS never contacts taxpayers by email.
 If you receive an email appearing to come from the IRS about your returns, beware.
 It is likely a phishing attempt to get you to share sensitive information about yourself.
 If you receive an email like this, forward it to email@example.com.

-It’s always best to seek the help of a professional.
+It’s always wise to seek the help of a professional.
 If you don’t already have a tax advisor, consider working with one this year to see if together you can uncover new ways to turn your tax return in your favor.

+Withdrawals from tax-deferred accounts may be subject to income taxes, and prior to age 59½ a 10% federal penalty tax may apply.
 Raymond James does not offer tax advice.
 Please consult your tax advisor for questions regarding your tax situation.